-When States Grow, India Grows: PM Modi At NITI Aayog Meet
+When States Grow, India Grows: PM Modi At Niti Aayog Meet

 The council meeting was not convened in 2020 due to the coronavirus pandemic.

-The first meeting of the council took place on February 8, 2015.—PTI
+The first meeting of the council took place on February 8, 2015.